yottaawesome/forger-win32-tutorial/README.md

 ## Introduction

-This repository is an unofficial repo for [theForger's Win32 API Tutorial](http://www.winprog.org/tutorial/)[source code](http://bit.ly/2ntziDq).
+This repository is an unofficial repo for [theForger's Win32 API Tutorial](http://www.winprog.org/tutorial/) [source code](http://bit.ly/2ntziDq).
 No representation is made that this is my code, it's reproduced here simply so I don't forget about it and can easily reference it.
 All copyrights remain with theForger.

 ## Building